duyichao/NPDA-KNN-ST/README.md

 ## Unifying Text and Speech Representation

 We input parallel $\langle speech, translation\rangle$  and $\langle speech, transcription\rangle$  into the model to unify text adn speech representation on the decoder side.
+For convenience, we also provide the well trained  [model](https://drive.google.com/drive/folders/1Ds394y26IifaBXEfA3g2rlrpne-o0qTd?usp=sharing).

 Trianing Bilingual Model on MuST-C Corpus:
 ```bash